What Other Parents Are Reading

 Antibiotics, first used in the 1940s, are certainly one of the great advances in medicine.
-But overprescribing them has resulted in the development of resistant bacteria, which are bacteria that don't respond to antibiotics that may have worked in the past.
-Plus, whenever kids take antibiotics they run the risk of side-effects, such as stomach upset and diarrhea or even a possible allergic reaction.
+But overprescribing them has resulted in the development of resistant bacteria, that don't respond to antibiotics that may have worked in the past.
+Plus, whenever kids take antibiotics they run the risk of side-effects, such as stomach upset and diarrhea or even an allergic reaction.

 To understand how antibiotics work, it helps to know about the two major types of germs that can make people sick: bacteria and viruses.
 Although certain bacteria and viruses cause diseases with similar symptoms, the ways these two organisms multiply and spread illness are different:

 - Bacteria are living organisms existing as single cells.
 Bacteria are everywhere and most don't cause any harm, and in some cases may be beneficial.
 Lactobacillus, for example, lives in the intestine and helps digest food.